Dr Laura Driessen

 Radio Astronomer

-Laura is a postdoctoral researcher at the Sydney Institute for Astrophysics (SIfA) at the University of Sydney.
-She is also a member of the 2023-2023 Superstars of STEM cohort, a Science and Technology Australia initiative to train and promote women and non-binary STEM experts to elevate their media presence.
+I am a postdoctoral researcher at the Sydney Institute for Astrophysics (SIfA) located at the University of Sydney.
+I had the privilege of being part of the 2023-2024 Superstars of STEM cohort.
+This initiative, led by Science and Technology Australia, aims to equip and empower women and non-binary experts in STEM fields like me, helping us enhance our media presence and visibility.

 Research